by Molly Penn

 When we are engaged to work with organizations, we are grounded by these three lenses.
 We assess the organization’s ability to adapt its mission to remain relevant in the world, we take stock of the organization’s social capital – its connection to a systems approach to change, and we evaluate whether it has found an innovative way to deliver mission services.
 This analysis helps us evaluate the most promising levers of change – the areas outlined in the above infographic.
 Let’s look at each of these lenses in more detail:

 For organizations to remain relevant, they must continually reassess and adapt their mission (what they do) so it relates to the issues most on people’s minds.
-This is crucial for constituent engagement – so the issues constituents face are well understood by the organizations that serve them.
+The irony is your organization can’t possibly be relevant to “the matter at hand” (today’s society and needs) if your mission and purpose were developed based on an internal idea of the change you seek to create (even if that is shared internally by multiple people).
+Your mission and purpose need to be co-created with your stakeholders.
+Determining why your organization should exist is anything but routine – it is scary and unpredictable and it involves deep listening, collaboration with your stakeholders, and the humility and willingness to make changes to remain relevant.
+We design strategic questions with this in mind.
+Relevance crucial for constituent engagement – so the issues constituents face are well understood by the organizations that serve them.
 It is vital for donor engagement – so they know the organization is keeping pace with changes in the world that affect them.
 Together these two constituencies account for (i) the organization’s potential for impact; and (ii) the health and vitality of the organization’s finances.
 When relevance begins to falter, we see both donors and constituents disengage.

 No organization exists as an island.
 Organizations exist to serve a public good – and that good is defined, in part, by addressing the needs of an organization’s “community” – however that word is interpreted (there are geographic communities or issue communities).
+What systems exist that exert influence over your organization’s work or your constituents lives?
+Are there government agencies that hold the power to influence your mission?
+What is the state of transportation in your area – is that a need that is being properly met so your constituents can get to your programs?
+Are there religious organizations you should work with because they have earned the trust of your stakeholders?
+Are there educational organizations that might help you execute your mission?
 Each organization must be in active relationship with its community – through deep involvement in issues of importance to the community, through strong connections to leaders in the community, and through alliances with others who exist to serve that same community.
 In this way, organizations take a systems approach to serving the needs of their community – understanding that they alone can do little, but as an active member of the community, they can identify a unique role that plays a strong part in serving community needs.

 Levers of Change